 Fannie Mae is concerned about homeowners and communities affected by disasters and we’re taking action.
 Read below to get the help you need.

 Fannie Mae works directly with mortgage servicers to offer special options for those impacted by disasters.
-Eligible homeowners in single-family properties with a Fannie Mae mortgage loan who are experiencing difficulty paying their mortgage may qualify for:
+Eligible homeowners who are having difficulty paying their Fannie Mae mortgage may qualify for:

 Get Help Now